fastapi/fastapi/docs/en/docs/advanced/events.md

 These functions can be declared with `async def` or normal `def`.

+!!! warning
+    If `app` is an instance of `FastAPI` then sub-applications registered with `app.mount` do not fire these events.

 ## `startup` event

 To add a function that should be run before the application starts, declare it with the event `"startup"`: